retrostone-dev/Notes-to-Self/README.md

 We want to do something like this but :
 - Make it C instead as to avoid a dependency on python.
 - Map it as a virtual keyboard to allow OpenDingux ports.
+<br></br>
+<b>Userspace</b>
+<br></br>
+Using directly fbdev works fine but for some reasons, SDL refuses to display properly over fbdev.
+I suspect this may have to do with the allocated framebuffer, as that can cause issues on the old DRM driver.
+(as i've seen with my FBDEV example)

+Looks like SDL will require a patch to force it to 16bpp among other useful things like ASYNC blitting (useful on our 4 cores), ANYFORMAT as to ignore the screen's depth etc...